rust-lang/book/src/ch08-01-vectors.md

 section of Chapter 15.

-Iterating over a vector, whether immutably or mutably, is safe because of the borrow checker's rules.
+Iterating over a vector, whether immutably or mutably, is safe because of the borrow checker’s rules.
 If we attempted to insert or remove items in the `for` loop bodies in Listing 8-7 and Listing 8-8, we would get a compiler error similar to the one we got with the code in Listing 8-6.
 The reference to the vector that the `for` loop holds prevents simultaneous modification of the